Walker’s 32 lifts Celtics to 110-106 win, sweep of 76ers

 Harris was trying to contest a shot by Tatum at the 2:40 mark of the third quarter and inadvertently had his legs taken out from under him by Tatum.
 Harris fell on the left side of his face and laid on the court for several minutes as medical staff attended to him.

-The team said he suffered a left eye laceration and was cleared of a possible concussion.
-He returned to the game with 5:12 left in the fourth with a bandage over his right eye.
+He suffered a left eye laceration and was cleared of a possible concussion.
+He returned to the game with 5:12 left in the fourth with a bandage over his left eye.

+“I felt OK enough to go back out there and try and do something to help us win,” Harris said.
+“I rather go down with my guys than sitting in the back.”

 Intensity was high throughout the game, with Philadelphia’s Harris, Josh Richardson and coach Brett Brown all drawing technical fouls.
 Marcus Smart also received one for Boston.